teaminkling/refresh-21/README.md

 `parser.py` and `writer.py` also handling the parsing of raw Discord-retrieved content and writing of blog posts respectively.

+Running the content saving script requires `ffmpeg` on your system and PATH.

 ### Showcase Website (`/blog`)

 A static website powered by the [Hugo](https://gohugo.io/) static site generator.